DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 ![png](classification_sensitivity_specificity_files/classification_sensitivity_specificity_28_1.png)

 Notice that as we move from left to right across the curve, sensitivity increases and the specificity decreases.
-Generally, the best classification threshold corresponds to high sensitivity and specificity (low false positive rate), so points in or close to the northwest corner of the plot are preferable.
+Generally, the best classification threshold corresponds to high sensitivity and specificity (low false positive rate), so points in or around the northwest corner of the plot are preferable.

 Let's examine the four corners of the plot:
-* (0, 0): Sensitivity $= 0$, so the model has no true positives, but specificity $=1$, which means that all data points in the negative class are correctly labeled.
-(0,0) maps to the classification threshold $c = 1.0$, which has the same effect as `ham_only` since no email can have a probability greater than $1.0$.
+* (0, 0): Specificity $=1$, which means all data points in the negative class are correctly labeled, but sensitivity $= 0$, so the model has no true positives.
+(0,0) maps to the classification threshold $C = 1.0$, which has the same effect as `ham_only` since no email can have a probability greater than $1.0$.
-* (1, 1): Sensitivity $= 1$, so all data points in the positive class are correctly labeled, but specificity $=0$, which means that there are no true negatives.
-(1,1) maps to the classification threshold $c = 0.0$, which has the same effect as `spam_only` since no email can have a probability lower than $0.0$.
+* (1, 1): Specificity $=0$, which means the model has no true negatives, but sensitivity $= 1$, so all data points in the positive class are correctly labeled.
+(1,1) maps to the classification threshold $C = 0.0$, which has the same effect as `spam_only` since no email can have a probability lower than $0.0$.
-* (0, 1): Both sensitivity $= 1$ and specificity $=1$, which means there are no false positives or false negatives.
-A model with an ROC curve containing (0, 1) has a $c$ value at which it is a perfect classifier!
+* (0, 1): Both specificity $=1$ and sensitivity $= 1$, which means there are no false positives or false negatives.
+A model with an ROC curve containing (0, 1) has a $C$ value at which it is a perfect classifier!
-* (1, 0): Both sensitivity $= 0$ and specificity $=0$, which means there are no true positives or true negatives.
-A model with an ROC curve containing (1, 0) has a $c$ value at which it predicts the wrong class for every data point!
+* (1, 0): Both specificity $=0$ and sensitivity $= 0$, which means there are no true positives or true negatives.
+A model with an ROC curve containing (1, 0) has a $C$ value at which it predicts the wrong class for every data point!

 A classifier that randomly predicts classes has a diagonal ROC curve containing all points where sensitivity and the false positive rate are equal:

 ```python
 # HIDDEN

 plt.step(np.arange(0, 1, 0.001), np.arange(0, 1, 0.001), color='b', alpha=0.2,
          where='post')
 plt.xlabel('False Positive Rate (1 - Specificity)')